shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-01-Introduction.md

 Even though we use Redux, you don't need to use anything or you can use any other state management library such as [MobX](https://github.com/mobxjs/mobx).

 ## Create extension
 Best way to understand the power of extensions, is to get your hands dirty.
-We'll start with setting up your development environment.
+Let's initialize our project.